Why Dogs Greatly Benefit Those With Autism

 We understand that dogs can help adults and children with special needs by providing companionship and emotional support, but our understanding of autism is less clear.

-There are many misconceptions that accompany the condition, such as the misguided idea that vaccines can cause autism.
-According to Autism Speaks, that notion is completely false.
+Many misconceptions accompany the condition, such as the misguided idea that vaccines can cause autism.
+According to Autism Speaks, that notion is entirely false.

 The causes of autism are complex and vary among individuals.
-There are both genetic and environmental risk factors that have been linked to autism.
+Both genetic and environmental risk factors link autism.
 However, research indicates that pregnancy and birth complications are among the most significant factors.

-Therefore, pregnant women may be able to reduce the risk of autism in utero simply by making the right health choices.
-Alcohol consumption, for example, can have adverse developmental effects on an unborn baby and should be avoided as it can adversely affect unborn babies.
+Therefore, pregnant women may reduce the risk of autism in utero by making the right health choices.
+For example, drinking alcohol should be avoided as it can adversely affect unborn babies.